nauam/Courses/docs/manual/job-options.md

 aspects of that option.

-Options can also be defined as part of a job definition and later loaded to the QW Control server.
+Options can also be defined as part of a job definition and later loaded to the Rundeck server.
 See [job-xml](/manual/document-format-reference/job-v20.md) and [job-yaml](/manual/document-format-reference/job-yaml-v12.md) and
-[rd jobs](https://qwcontrol.github.io/qwcontrol-cli/commands/#jobs) pages if you prefer using an textual Job definition.
+[rd jobs](https://rundeck.github.io/rundeck-cli/commands/#jobs) pages if you prefer using an textual Job definition.

 ## Defining an option